Marc Racicot

-Marc Racicot (/ˈrɑːskoʊ/; born July 24, 1948) is an American attorney, lobbyist, politician and former member of the Republican Party who served as the 21st Governor of Montana from 1993 until 2001.
+Marc Racicot (/ˈrɑːskoʊ/; born July 24, 1948) is an American attorney, lobbyist, and former Republican politician who served as the 21st governor of Montana from 1993 until 2001.
 After leaving office, Racicot worked as a lobbyist for the law firm Bracewell & Giuliani.
 His notable clients included Enron, Burlington Northern Santa Fe, and the Recording Industry Association of America.

-He was chairman of the Republican National Committee from 2002 until 2003, when he was appointed as the chairman of the Bush re-election campaign.
+He was chairman of the Republican National Committee from 2001 until 2003, when he was appointed as the chairman of the Bush re-election campaign.
 In 2000 as well as 2004 he was rumored to be Bush's choice for United States Attorney General.
 During the 2000 election, some saw him as a possible running mate for Bush.
 The Washington Post described him as "one of Bush's closest friends and advisers".
-In September 2020, he announced his intention to vote for Joe Biden, the Democratic nominee in the 2020 presidential election.
+Racicot has been harshly critical of Donald Trump, and endorsed Joe Biden over Trump in the 2020 United States presidential election.
+This led to the Montana Republican Party censuring him in 2023, and declaring that they no longer considered him a Republican.

 Early life and education

 Racicot was born in Thompson Falls, Montana.
 His ancestors came to the Montana Territory in the 1860s.
 Marc's grandfather arrived in Libby, Montana, in 1917 to work as a logging camp cook in northwestern Montana for J. Neils Lumber Company.
-Marc Racicot was born to Bill and Pat Racicot on July 24, 1948, in Thompson Falls.
+Marc Racicot was born to Bill and Pat Racicot on July 24, 1948.
 He was raised in Miles City, Montana, and Libby.
 His parents owned a foster home.
 His father was also a teacher, high school basketball coach, and track coach.
 He graduated from Libby High School.
 Racicot received a bachelor's degree in English from Carroll College in 1970.
 He was a starting basketball player in high school as well at Carroll College.
 He earned a J.D. degree in 1973 from the University of Montana School of Law in Missoula, Montana.